You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.

 HIPPA NOTICE OF PRIVACY PRACTICES for MARBLE COUNSELING & CONSULTING, LLC

-This notice describes how health information may be used and disclosed and how you can get access to this information. please review it carefully.
+This notice describes how health information about you may be used and disclosed and how you can get access to this information.
+Please review it carefully.

 What is protected?

 Protected Health Information (PHI), which consists of any medical information containing your name or containing other publicly available information from which your identity can be determined.

 Is kept in written charts, or stored electronically (i.e., in a computer system.)

 Includes records of evaluations, treatments, tests, visits, counseling sessions, and any other health care services you have received.